TASC: Task-Aware Shared Control for Relational Telemanipulation: METHOD

-\textbf{Object Interaction Assistance} is activated after a successful grasp.
-Manipulation tasks involving functional object interactions usually require specific pose relationships between objects.
-These requirements can be modeled as desired alignments between their local coordinate frames.
-To enable such assistance, we identify the interaction pair from $\mathcal{G}$: the grasped object $o_A$ and its associated target object $o_B$, as shown in Fig.~\ref{fig:spatial_affordance}.
-For each object, we compute its canonical axes (X, Y, Z) using the oriented bounding box from its point cloud.
-We then render axis-overlaid object images and prompt a VLM to identify which axes should be aligned or anti-aligned.
-This produces a set of constraints $\mathcal{C} =\{c_i = (a_i, b_i, s_i) \mid i=1,\dots,k\}$, where each $c_i$ specifies that axis $a_i$ of $o_A$ should be aligned (if $s_i = 1$) or anti-aligned (if $s_i = -1$) with axis $b_i$ of $o_B$, and $k$ is the number of predicted constraints.
-Given the estimated poses of $o_A$ and $o_B$ and the corresponding $\mathcal{C}$, we formulate an optimization problem to compute the minimal rotation $R_g \in SO(3)$ that best satisfies the desired axis alignments:
+\textbf{Grasping Assistance.} During grasping, we assist orientation to reduce the difficulty of precise alignment.
+For the most probable object $g^* = \arg\max p(g \mid \xi^{0:t})$, we generate candidate grasp poses using a pretrained grasp planner~\cite{fang2023anygrasp}.
+To ensure both diversity and spatial coverage, we apply farthest point sampling to dense predictions.
+The grasp pose requiring minimal rotational adjustment from the current EEF pose is selected as the assistive target.
+Rotational commands are interpolated toward this target, ensuring lightweight and intuitive guidance.

-During shared control, this predicted rotation is blended with the user’s translational input to support precise alignment.
-This module extends shared control beyond grasping, enabling task-aware assistance for post-grasp object interaction.
-We validate its effectiveness in multi-step manipulation tasks such as placing and hammering, both in simulation and on real hardware.
+\textbf{Object Interaction Assistance.} After a successful grasp, assistance shifts to enforcing functional pose relationships between the grasped object $o_{\text{src}}$ and its inferred target $o_{\text{tgt}}$ (Fig.~\ref{fig:spatial_affordance}).
+From the interaction graph, we retrieve the predicted interaction pair and compute canonical axes for both objects using oriented bounding boxes.
+We then render axis-overlaid object images and prompt a VLM to infer axis alignment constraints between the two objects, yielding a set of constraints $\{(a_i, b_i, s_i) \}_{i=1}^k$, which specify that axis $a_i$ of $o_{\text{src}}$ should be aligned (if $s_i = 1$) or anti-aligned (if $s_i = -1$) with axis $b_i$ of $o_{\text{tgt}}$.
+Given these constraints, we compute the optimal rotation $R^* \in SO(3)$ that minimizes axis misalignment: